-Every time you hear the news, yet another activity is being canceled due to the Corona Virus and the Parkinson's community is no exception.
-The authorities are warning us to take precautions to avoid being exposed especially if we are older or have other underlying medical conditions.
-Unfortunately, for many of us, that means staying home or at the very least, staying away from groups.
-We at PD Buzz want you to keep moving and stay connected to the Parkinson's community even under these circumstances.
+We at PD Buzz want you to keep moving and stay connected to your Parkinson's community during Covid-19 while staying safe at home.
 Here are some ideas to get you through until things settle down and get back to normal.
 Check back here often as we will update this page with new information and ideas.
-We will be updating PD Buzz's Facebook and Instagram pages often with closure information and helpful hints and we would love to hear what you are doing at this time to stay connected and active.
+We will be updating PD Buzz's Facebook and Instagram pages often with new information and helpful hints and we would love to hear what you are doing at this time to stay connected and active.
 Comment below to let us know how it's all going.

 Ideas to Stay Active

 Spring has sprung and the flowers are in bloom.
 Take some time to work...or play, in your garden.

 Music is good for the body, mind and soul.
 Download some new music and listen to it while doing your chores.
 The rhythm may help you move better and if you sing along, it is great for your voice!

 Call an old friend.
 Now is a great time to catch up.

 Find an online class to learn a new skill like painting or even a new language.